 Whether it’s a spot that betrays your late-night snacking habit, or an accident made by your beloved pup, smaller stains on a blanket are best handled by spot-cleaning.

-Be sure to use a chlorine-free remover so that you’re able to target stains without destroying the original color fabric.
+Be sure to use a chlorine-free remover so that you’re able to target stains without destroying the original colour fabric.

 When dealing with oil-based stains, using soap and a toothbrush to target pesky stains can be equally effective.
 If you don’t have any cleaner, you’ll find that rinsing with cold water can be equally effective - avoid warm water, which will actually set your stain in further.